Lupo the Butcher: Reception

 Upon its release, Lupo the Butcher was a successful short and has earned itself a cult following.
 Eric Fogel, co-creator of Glenn Martin, DDS & the creator of Celebrity Deathmatch, stated that Lupo the Butcher inspired him to pursue a career in animation, saying: "That film opened my eyes to a world of animation that was strictly for grownups and inspired me to pursue a career path that was a bit more…twisted."
 In an interview with Take One, Linda Simensky described the short as "the South Park of its time" and stated that she remembers tapes containing the short being passed around her office in 1988.
 It was featured in Spike and Mike's book Outlaw Animation, written by Jerry Beck, and in the Spike and Mike DVD.

 Other media

 Concept art of Meat the Family, the second short that remained unfinished.

 Lupo and his family appeared in Spike and Mike's book Outlaw Animation, written by Jerry Beck.
 In November 2020, Antonucci's animation studio a.k.a.
 Cartoon announced on its Facebook page that it was developing a series based on the short for Netflix's streaming service.
-Lupo has also appeared in the MTV bumpers.
+Lupo has also appeared in some MTV bumpers.